Haufe-Lexware/docker-style-guide/DockerHost.md

 ## Patch management

-A Docker Host is basically a Linux server an **MUST follow all operation and security guidelines that are already established at Haufe.**
+A Docker Host is basically a Linux server an **MUST follow all operation and security **Style Guide** that are already established at Haufe.**

 > A Docker Host might be treated as an "immutable" host and after the initial provisioning process, NO further modifications are allowed.
 >